Pding2/Light-field-fiber-bundle-imaging/README.md

 # Light-field-fiber-bundle-imaging

-General information
+# General information
-# The algorithm was developed in MATLAB environment
+ The algorithm was developed in MATLAB environment
-# The algorithm was developed based on reference: Optical fiber bundles: Ultra-slim light field imaging probes by A. Orth, etc. Please also cite this paper if you use this code for your project
-# an example sample datasets is provided in folders: single_layer, the files' name indicate the distance from sample to fiber bundle surface
+ The algorithm was developed based on reference: Optical fiber bundles: Ultra-slim light field imaging probes by A. Orth, etc. Please also cite this paper if you use this code for your project example sample dataset is provided in folders: single_layer, the files' name indicate the distance from sample to fiber bundle surface
-# The function files are put in folder: files
+ The function files are put in folder: files

-How to use
+# How to use
 There are 5 major files for this algorithm, and each file stands for a different intermediate step.
 Please run these files in sequence

 1. Digital_filter_aperture.m: Digital aperture filtering.
 For different datasets, make sure to choose the correct path for their reference images.
 The detected cores could have centriod-off from the measured image.
 Manually adjust parameters: adjust_x, adjust_y, until the cores of two images matched.
 A dataset file: full&small including two apertured images will be saved for later uses.